Jack9025/owasp-falihax/README.md

   - [Creating an admin account](#Creating-an-admin-account)

 ## Introduction
+Falihax is a fictional bank created as part of a hackathon run by [CyberSoc](https://cybersoc.org.uk/), which was designed to include security vulnerabilities that needed to be fixed.
+This is a Flask application in Python, which allows users to open a bank account, make bank transfers and view transactions from bank accounts.
+The task was to find and fix as many security vulnerabilities as possible.

+The premise for this hackathon from CyberSoc was:
-Falihax is a brand new, 100%* real and secure banking company.
+> Falihax is a brand new, 100%* real and secure banking company.
 Last year, they contracted a group of computer science students to build a website for them - unfortunately, none of these students were [CyberSoc](https://cybersoc.org.uk/?r=falihax) members and so didn't know how to build a web app securely.

-Recently, they have experienced a number of attacks on their website.
+> Recently, they have experienced a number of attacks on their website.
 They are insistent that their website is very safe and not at all vulnerable, but nevertheless they have asked you to help them improve their security!

-**percentage expressed in binary.
+> **percentage expressed in binary.
 4% margin of error.*

-The task was to find as many security vulnerabilities as possible.
 [View the original repository](https://github.com/CyberSoc-Newcastle/owasp-falihax)

 ## Changelog